Flokey82/go_gens/README.md

 This is a very basic simulation with agents using state machines and behavior trees.

+### gameraycast: Raycast implementation

+This is a very basic raycast implementation using a randomly generated dungeon for testing.
+This isn't very feature rich yet, but it's a start.

+### gamerogueish: Rogue-like game skeleton

+This is a very basic rogue-like game skeleton...
+Barely functional.

+### genarchitecture: Architecture generator

+This is a package for architectural style generation.
+It is still in the experimental phase and will probably change a lot in the future.

 ### genbiome: Biome helper functions

 This package provides functions for looking up the biome (e.g. forest, grassland, etc.) for the given precipitation and average temperature.